 - Steroids to reduce brain swelling.

-It can take many months for your cat to recover from a skull fracture or head injury.
-He will need to be kept indoors while he recuperates.
-Follow-up visits and x-rays will be necessary to track your cat’s progress.
+It can take many months for your cat to recover from a skull fracture or head injury and follow-up visits and x-rays will be necessary to track your cat’s progress.
+Confined indoors during recovery.